Posted 5 years ago by Jon

 With less than a year to go before the changes, it’s best to have a plan in place now to ensure a smooth transition over to a digital system, rather than face a difficult, and potentially costly, changeover nearer the time.

-Remember, if at any point you need further information about the requirements of Making Tax Digital, or if you want to make sure that your systems will be able to cope with the changes, you can also consult with your local accountant, who can provide further advice.
+Luckily AccountsPortal is an approved software provider for Making Tax Digital.
+But remember, if at any point you need further information about the requirements of Making Tax Digital, or if you want to make sure that your systems will be able to cope with the changes, you can also consult with your local accountant, who can provide further advice.